KrrishKathe/reliefwave-net/README.md

 - **AI-calculated disaster impact percentage** to assess severity.

 ## 📈 Extra Features

+**The Website opens up with a cool "Constantly moving" Motion based animation and logo logo that moves up creating a professional look**

+**The watter droplet on the home page symbolises Hope, Resources in needful times**

+**Magnetic Custom Cursor effect for enhanced "Techy and Modern" look yet keeing the UI Simple and User Friendly**

 **You can filter the Resources based on :**
 - Shelters
 - Food & Water